AmbireTech/adex-protocol/components/market.md

 3. Once each validator ensures that the channel exists, and there are funds locked up in it, it will start returning it in `/channel/list` and issuing `Heartbeat` messages
 4. At this stage, the Market will discover it
 5. Once both validators have issued a `Heartbeat`, the status will turn into `Ready`

+Channels that are `Ready` or `Active` will be considered by the SDK

+## Explorer

+The AdEx Explorer is a user interface directly on top of the Market, designed to provide all the detailed information the Market contains in an accessible way.

+It uses third-party APIs to provide extra information that's not available in the Market, for example:

+* Provides a list of all channels on the Ethereum blockchain that are not associated with a validator
+* Provides the USD/EUR value of campaign deposits